-“Buddhism describes several kinds of ‘self’ and ‘not-self,’ each of which has its role to play in our spiritual life,” says Reginald A. Ray in the first of a three-part series on the definition of self in Buddhist teaching.
+“Buddhism describes several kinds of ‘self’ and ‘not-self,’ each of which has its role to play in our spiritual life,” says Dr. Reginald (Reggie) Ray in the first of a four-part series on the definition of self in Buddhist teaching.

 This dilemma is only apparent, though.
 For in fact Buddhism describes several kinds of “self” and “not-self,” each of which has its role to play in our spiritual lives.